Encounters on the sand…

 In shallow waters soft sediments are subject to continuous reworking owing to waves, tides and currents mainly, but also to animal activities such as foraging and displacement.
 Consequently, the settlement of benthic organisms is at first sight ‘problematic’ on this unstable substrate!
 They have to grow fast, or to bury, or to develop root-like stems as do seagrasses (the only large plants living on soft sediments).

-Silver-Grey (or yellowish) colour, back and flanks bearing up to 15 aligned black or brown vertical stripes, belly silver-grey; size of observed individuals 10 – 25 cm (it may however reach up to 50 cm).
-Elongated body, with a pedunculate forked caudal fin; one dorsal fin (it extends up to the caudal peduncle).
+Description.
+Body colour: silver-Grey (or yellowish), back and flanks bearing up to 15 aligned black or brown vertical stripes, belly silver-grey.
+Size of observed individuals from 10 to 25 cm (it may however reach up to 50 cm).
+Elongated profile, with a pedunculate forked caudal fin; one dorsal fin (it extends up to the caudal peduncle).
 The head is strong with a typical curved dorsal profile.
 The snout is long and large, slightly flattened ventrally, the mouth is protractile with strong jaws and teeth.
 Large eyes, rather dorsal and far from the mouth.

-Other species of fishes may swim close to the stripe seabream trying to benefit from dislodged little preys!
+Other species of fishes may swim close to the stripe seabream trying to benefit from dislodged preys.

 Geographic distribution.
 Mediterranean Sea, East Atlantic coast (Channel, North Sea, Biscay Gulf up to South Africa), Indo-Pacific Ocean, Red Sea.